kushal98/covid19reactapp/README.md

 # Introduction
-This is a code repository for the covid19 India .
+This is a code repository for the covid19 India live data .

 API used: https://covid19.mathdro.id/api